UConn Huskies women's basketball: 2017–2018: Final Four Deja Vu

 UConn entered the 2017–18 season with high energy.
 The team gained a 5-star recruiting class that included future All-American player Megan Walker.
 On December 19, 2017, a win over Oklahoma gave coach Geno Auriemma his 1000th victory in just 1135 games, making him only the fourth women's coach to reach that plateau — preceded by Pat Summitt, Tara VanDerveer and Sylvia Hatchell — and the fastest one.
 UConn finished the regular season 16–0 in AAC play (and undefeated overall) to win the AAC regular season championship for the 4th consecutive year.
-The Huskies ultimately defeated Tulane, Cincinnati, and South Florida to win the AAC women's tournament title yet again.
+The Huskies had 6 wins against AP top-10 opponents throughout the regular season, including an 80–71 victory over eventual national champion No. 3 Notre Dame on December 3, 2017.
+UConn ultimately defeated Tulane, Cincinnati, and No. 19 South Florida to win the AAC women's tournament title for a fifth straight year.
 As a result, they received the conference's automatic bid to the NCAA women's tournament.

-As the overall No. 1 seed again in the NCAA tournament, the Huskies defeated Saint Francis (PA) and Quinnipiac to advance to the Sweet Sixteen.
-UConn's win over Saint Francis was the largest in NCAA tournament history (men's or women's), as the Huskies defeated the #16 seeded Red Flash by 88 points, 140–52.
-They then defeated Duke 72–59 in the Sweet Sixteen and South Carolina 94–65 in the Elite Eight to reach their 19th Final Four.
-In the National Semifinals, UConn lost 91–89 in overtime on a last-second shot for a second consecutive year, this time to Notre Dame, ending an undefeated season yet again in the Final Four.
+As the #1 overall seed in the NCAA tournament, the Huskies defeated #16 seed Saint Francis (PA) and #9 seed Quinnipiac to advance to the Sweet Sixteen.
+UConn's win over Saint Francis was the largest in NCAA tournament history (men's or women's), as the Huskies defeated the Red Flash by 88 points, 140–52.
+The team defeated #5 seed Duke 72–59 in the Sweet Sixteen and #2 seed South Carolina 94–65 in the Elite Eight to reach their 19th Final Four.
+In the National Semifinals, UConn lost 91–89 in overtime on a last-second shot for a second consecutive year, this time to fellow #1 seed Notre Dame, ending an undefeated season yet again in the Final Four.
 Notre Dame would go onto win the national championship with a buzzer-beater against Mississippi State.
-The Huskies ended their season with a 36–1 overall record for the second straight year, with 6 wins against AP top–10 opponents throughout the regular season (including Notre Dame).